Meditation Magic

 ” If you listen to your body when it whispers….you won’t have to hear it scream.”

-The first step I taught John, was to listen to his body – because much of our strong feelings like joy, anger, anxiety and pleasure are felt in our body.
-Fortunately, John was a regular yoga practitioner, and it was easy for him to understand the signals and respond to them.
-He was able to learn to relax his body within a few minutes by paying attention to the tense areas of his body.
-He leveraged anxiety and stress to focus on his work and learned to let go when he came back home.
-His regular walks and yoga practice helped him find the balance.
-His headaches and backaches have reduced significantly and he is getting to sleep better too.
+The main step John learned was to listen to his body because strong emotions like joy, anger, anxiety, and pleasure are felt physically.
+As a regular yoga practitioner, John could understand and respond to these signals.
+He learned to relax his body within minutes by paying attention to tense areas.
+John leveraged anxiety and stress to focus on work and let go when he came home.
+His regular walks and yoga practice helped him find balance, reducing headaches and backaches while improving sleep.

-• Learning to control our feelings, thoughts and stories in our head
+• Learning to control our feelings, thoughts, and inner narratives

 • Regulating our heart and breathing to navigate daily anxieties and stresses